saylordotorg/course_polsc301/Unit10.md

+---
+layout: default
+title: "POLSC301: American Political Thought"
+course_description: "An exploration of the theories that have shaped American political thought from the colonial era to the 1960s.
+Topics include individualism, capitalism, industrialism, slavery, equality, social progressivism, and the civil rights movement."
+next: ../Unit11
+previous: ../Unit09
+---
 **Unit 10: Contemporary American Thought** <span id="10"></span> *The turmoil of the 1960s created a shift in American society and in the general political discourse.
 This shift continues to greatly impact the